Taylor Logistics — Header

 • LED retrofitFacility-wide lighting and motion-controlled fixtures

-• DronesGather AI cycle-counting drones cut labor hours and floor-truck traffic
+• DronesGather AI cycle-counting cuts labor hours and floor-truck traffic

 Scope 3

-• Supplier CodeEthical and environmental standards baked into procurement
+• Supplier CodeEthical & environmental standards in procurement

 For customers

 A 3PL is one of the largest line items in most companies' scope-3 disclosure.
-We treat that responsibility seriously — and give you the numbers to prove it.
+Every kilogram we don't emit is a kilogram you don't have to report.

 01